microsoft/WSL-DistroLauncher/ROADMAP.md

 ## Release 1.2

+Status: Tentantive

+- arm64 support

+## Release 1.5

 Status: Preliminary

 - Switch to WLinux's own repos to provide wslu and wlinux-setup.
 - Package wlinux-setup in .deb in repo and use apt to update instead of GitHub.

-## Release 1.5

-Status: Tentantive

-- arm64 support.

-### Features For Future Consideration

-- One-click LAMP stack.
-- Refine Flatpak support.
-- PulseAudio support.
-- Snap support.

 See https://github.com/WhitewaterFoundry/WLinux/pulls for features under active developmment.